pierre-rouleau/pel/doc/pel-manual.rst

                                                                                              install.
 It's
                                ☝️  See `PEL File Management Utilities`_.                      part of Emacs.

+pel-use-julia                  Activates the support of the `Julia Programming language`_    Yes, from MELPA_.
+                               and the julia-snail_ package.
+                               For this, however, the ``pel-use-vterm`` user option must also be activated.

+pel-use-lfe                    Enables the use of the                                        Yes, from MELPA_.
+                               `LFE (Lisp Flavored Erlang) programming language`_
+                               via the lfe-mode_ package.

 pel-use-lice                   Enables the use of the lice_ package to add open              Yes, from MELPA_.
                                source license text in buffers.

                                ☝️  See `PEL Text Insertion Utilities`_.

 pel-use-macrostep              Enables the use of the macrostep_ package to                  Yes, from MELPA_.
                                expand Lisp macros right inside Emacs.

+pel-use-magit                  Enables the use of the Magit_ package, a powerful             Yes, from MELPA_.
+                               package for using the Git DVCS from withing Emacs.

+pel-use-monky                  Enables the use of the Monky_ package which has               Yes, from MELPA_.
+                               has a Magit-like interface for managing a Mercurial repository.

 pel-use-nhexl-mode             Enables the use of the nhexl-mode_ to edit                    Yes, from ELPA_.
                                binary files.